Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 4. Helps Preserve Referrer Data (SEO)

 Using an HTTPS site improves the effectiveness of Google Analytics.
-This is because HTTPS sites keep the security details of the website that referred you, but HTTP sites do not.
+This is because HTTPS sites keep the security details of the website that referred to you, but HTTP sites do not.
 Referral sources will display as “direct traffic” on HTTP sites.
 This alone offers HTTPS a significant SEO benefit.

 5. Qualifies You For AMP Pages